Meet the Women Who Brought Pole Dancing to Invercargill

 Morina & Saniya

 Morina & Saniya may be two of Invercargill’s busiest (and most inspiring) women.
-As co-owners of the only women’s pole dancing studio in Invercargill, they host classes 4 nights a week while also juggling full-time jobs, families, and pole dance competitions!
+As co-owners of the only women’s pole dancing studio in Invercargill, they host classes four nights a week while juggling full-time jobs, families, and pole dance competitions.

 Interview by: Caitlin Brown

 We sat down to learn a bit more about what you can expect from a class at South Pole Dance Studio, and we have to admit: if you weren’t already intrigued by the concept of pole dancing, you just might be whistling a different tune by the end of the interview.